nsidc/git-training/doc/tutorial/working-locally/04-more-commits.md

 # Make changes and take more snapshots!

-For our next snapshots, you will fix errors in this content one line at a time and make commits (previously referred to as taking snapshots, but we're going to use the official terminology from here on) with each change.
+For your next snapshots, you will fix errors in this content one line at a time and make commits (previously referred to as taking snapshots, but we're going to use the official terminology from here on) with each change.